sstuqtd/editor-framework/docs/editor/editor-module.md

 If you know exactly how to reference a resource in your script, you can use absolute path or relative path as well.

 A Url with custom protocols can also be used directly in HTML and CSS import.
-In page-level or core-level JavaScript, you should write:
+In main/renderer process, you can write:

 ```js
 var myFilePath = Editor.url('app://myfolder/myfile.js');